 How long do the cookies last and can they be frozen?

 You can keep the balls of unbaked cookie dough in the freezer for up to 3 months, and you can bake them straight from frozen whenever you fancy a fresh cookie.
 The baked cookies will last for 3-4 days in an airtight container in a cool place.
 You can freeze the baked cookies too, wrap them well or store in a freezer bag for up to 3 months.
+Put a square of baking paper between each one to stop them from sticking together.

 Can these cookies be made gluten free or dairy free?